 IVF treatment – what is it?

-Maybe you have heard about IVF treatment, also known as in vitro fertilization, before.
-But what does the process entail, and when is IVF treatment a good option?
-Read along, and we will guide you through the most important aspects of IVF.
+You have probably heard about IVF treatment, also known as in vitro fertilization, before.
+But do you know what the process entails, and when IVF treatment is the preferred option?
+Read along, and we guide you through the most important aspects of IVF.

 What is IVF treatment?

-IVF treatment is a method of assisted fertilization carried out in a laboratory.
-In vitro means “in a glass” and the term is used because the egg is fertilized with the sperm manually in a petri dish.
-Once an embryo has formed, it will be transferred to the uterus where hopefully a successful pregnancy will occur.
+IVF treatment is a method of assisted reproduction.
+In vitro means “in a glass”.
+We use this term because the egg is fertilized manually with the sperm in a petri dish.
+Once an embryo forms, a doctor transfers the embryo into the uterus where, hopefully, a successful pregnancy occurs.

-The first child born from IVF treatment was born in 1978 and ever since, the technique has helped millions of people getting pregnant.
+In 1978, the first child was born as a result of in vitro fertilization.
+Ever since the technique has helped millions of people getting pregnant.

-Treatment with IVF can be a good option for women who have tubal issues or who suffer from conditions such as endometriosis or polycystic ovary syndrome.
-IVF can also be an option if a couple has tried to get pregnant without success for a long time without explanation, or if the man has known reduced sperm quality.
-If a woman does not have healthy eggs herself, IVF treatment can also be done with donor eggs.
+In vitro fertilization is an option if you have tubal issues or if you suffer from conditions such as endometriosis or polycystic ovary syndrome.
+IVF is also an option if you have tried to get pregnant without success for a long time without explanation, or if the man has known reduced sperm quality.
+If the woman does not have healthy eggs herself, it is a possibility to perform IVF treatment with donor eggs.

 Whether you are a single woman or a couple having IVF treatment, you can choose to use donor sperm for the treatment.